Regnarts007/Regnarts007/README.md

 ## Hi there 👋
+im a absolute greenhand and i dont know what to say now.
 <!--
 **Regnarts007/Regnarts007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.